310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Tetora %}
-Huh?!
+Huh!?
 W-Wait, hold on!
 This is completely different from what we thought… Like, I feel like we're not on the same page…?

 Aren't we going to do a joint live for the event?
 {% endbubble %}